ambarltd/terraform-provider-ambar/docs/resources/filter.md

 ### Required

 - `data_source_id` (String) An Ambar resource id belonging to an Ambar DataSource for which this Filter should be applied to.
-- `filter_contents` (String, Sensitive) A Base64 Encoded string of the Filter using Ambar Filter syntax.
+- `filter_contents` (String, Sensitive) A string filter statement using Ambar Filter syntax.
 See Ambar documentation for more details on valid Ambar filtering operations on record sequences.

 ### Optional